Welcome to my review of the best fly rods for beginners.

 - Might be considered an expensive beginner rod

-The Redington Path is another great option for beginner fly anglers.
-It’s similar to the Classic Trout, but essentially a newer model.
-The Classic Trout is more popular in terms of status, the Path is a little bit newer and also slightly cheaper.
+The Redington Path ll is another great option for beginner fly anglers.
+It’s similar to the Classic Trout, but a newer model.
+The Classic Trout is more popular in terms of status, the Redington Path is slightly newer and a bit more updated.

 - Easy to control